 "This parish derives its name from its situation on the river Dore, and from an abbey of White or Cistercian monks, founded here in the reign of Stephen, by Robert, son of Harold, Lord of Ewyas, and dedicated to the Virgin Mary and St. Edmund."

 Dore is also a village in South Yorkshire which is listed in the Anglo-Saxon Chronicle c.
 829 when King Egbert of Wessex led his army to the village to receive the submission of King Eanred of Northumbria.
 Some claim that Egbert became the first king of England at Dore.
 Today the "Dore Stone," located on the village green commemorates King Egbert's victory.

-Another 193 words (14 lines of text) are included under the topic Early Door History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Door research.
+Another 63 words (4 lines of text) are included under the topic Early Door History in all our PDF Extended History products and printed products wherever possible.

 Door Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Door are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Door include Dore, Dorey, Dory, Dorie, Doar, Doare, Doore, Doorey, Doorie and many more.